 The most obvious deviation from form is Abstract’s clear and triumphant declarations of his sexuality.
 The world of rap has rarely been friendly toward the LGBT (with maybe the exception of CupcakKe), but young artists like the members of Brockhampton have helped change that.
 It’s downright cool to hear Abstract rap “and I like taller guys” as the de facto host of Brockhampton’s new album.
 Exploring the sexual tastes of a queer rapper?
 As a prominent figure on your group’s fourth release?
 After having and taking multiple opportunities to discuss it earlier?
 Yes, yes and yes.
 I’ll take all three.

 Brockhampton breaks rank from classic rap in other ways, too.
 There are frequent references to pop boy band One Direction: “best boy band since One Direction” on “BOOGIE” and “Anybody got Harry Styles’ phone number? / Okay, I called him and they said I got the wrong number” on “JOHNNY.”
 The members of the group are masters at controlling their story.
-I, group member Merlyn Wood said, “We’re a boy band because we say we’re a boy band.”
+In an interview with W Magazine, group member Merlyn Wood said, “We’re a boy band because we say we’re a boy band.”
 I’d say that it’s almost punk to do so.

 Apart from their marked growth as a collective, each member of Brockhampton has developed a sense of artistry independent from one another.
 On the more sedated tracks like “BLEACH” and “STAINS,” Matt Champion carves out a nice niche for himself, taking the lead or hitting the hardest.
 Joba, who rarely takes the full front, finds a nice spot for himself too as a supporting player (and occasionally leading), linking verses or providing a comfortable refrain to settle into.